-I even have a theory about cakes: they maybe not simply be the very last, and usually sweet, dish in a meal — they can be a dish that you are trying to find out and revel in all on its personal.
-In July and August, the warm climate provides restaurants with a wide range of sparkling, neighborhood components — berries, result, even herbs — which make summer season desserts scrumptious.
-But the ones identical ingredients also are temporary functions on menus that alternate fast.
+I even have a theory about cakes: they may not simply be the last, and usually sweet, dish in a meal — they can be a dish you are trying to discover and revel in on its own.
+In July and August, the warm climate provides restaurants with a wide range of sparkling neighborhood components — berries, result, and herbs—making summer season desserts scrumptious.
+But the with identical ingredients are also temporary functions on menus that alternate fast.
 While there are dozens and dozens of dessert options at Kitchener, Waterloo, and Cambridge eating places, here’s a quick sampling of some summery cakes filled with neighborhood elements and sweet flavors.

 Halo at Nuestro 88, Kitchener